mindy-tran/bio399-CompBio/README.md

 chops to studying COVID and the evolution of the virus that causes the disease SARS-CoV-2.

-Mindy: my homework solutions are in the problem-sets folder
+Mindy: my homework solutions are in the problem_sets folder

 # How to keep your class material up to date on the server
 Generally you will want to keep the your copy of the class